Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | June 2019

 Beet root was first cultivated by the Romans.
 In Greek mythology, Aphrodite was said to eat beets to help her retain her beauty.
 It’s no wonder when you look at the gorgeous red color of the beet roots due to its naturally occurring pigment betacyanin.

-One of the most important groups of vitamins for a runner is the B vitamins, since these are needed to convert food into cellular energy*.
-When we look at whole foods that are a reliable source of B vitamins, dark green leafy vegetables are at the top of the list.
-Depending of the specific B vitamin, legumes, fish and chicken are other foods to include regularly, if appropriate for your personal nutrition plan.
+An important team of vitamins for a runner is the B Vitamins, since these are needed to convert food into cellular energy*.
+When we look at foods that are a reliable source of B vitamins, dark green leafy vegetables are at the top of the list.
+Depending of the specific B vitamin, legumes, fish and chicken are other foods to include regularly, if these are appropriate for your personal nutrition plan.
 Yet, even when we eat all of the right foods, nutritional gaps in the diet are prevalent.

 A Winning Combination

 Ensuring that you eat a balanced diet with the right mix of healthy fats, carbohydrates and protein will support your body with the fuel it needs.
 Give your body an additional boost with nature’s superfoods (such as kale and beetroot) to feel your best.
-When in doubt, a B Complex vitamin supplement will fill in those nutritional gaps, leaving you vibrant and energized on the treadmill, pavement, or trail.
+And remember the important role that an individualized supplement plan can play in filling dietary gaps.